ecwu/ecwu.github.io.source/content/post/finding-the-name-for-color/index.md

 In our case, we need the color name and its corresponding RGB value, so I made a Chinese color [name mapping file](https://gist.github.com/ecwu/d7534ef90c936e034c68b68281d9ad88) using [the list from Wikipedia](https://zh.wikipedia.org/wiki/%E9%A2%9C%E8%89%B2%E5%88%97%E8%A1%A8), I also made an English one which I stored [here](https://gist.github.com/ecwu/d7534ef90c936e034c68b68281d9ad88).

 > In the mapping files I create, there are 248 colors named in Chinese and 977 colors named in English.
 Personally, I thought some color names used in English were less intuitive.
-And as a native Chinese speaker, I am more familiar with those Chinese color names, So in the following examples on color naming, I will use the Chinese name mapping file (translation or description will be provided).
+And as a native Chinese speaker, I am more familiar with those Chinese color names, So in the following examples on color naming, I will use the Chinese name mapping file (I will provide translation or description).

 ## Distance Between Colors
 Consider the RGB color space.
 If we set each color intensity as the axis of the rectangular coordinates, we can form a $255^3$ size cube.
 Points inside the cube representing different colors (consider only the integer value).